CarDD: A New Dataset for Vision-based Car Damage Detection: Salient Object Detection Experiments

 \section{Salient Object Detection Experiments}

-Based on the result analysis in Sec~\ref{sec:SD-results}, we observe that the hard samples of the dent, scratch, and crack are considerable challenges to current SOTA methods designed for instance segmentation and object detection tasks.
-The irregular shapes and flexible boundaries make it difficult to accurately detect those instances, and the similar features of the contour and color raise the possibility to confuse the classes of scratch and crack.
-Aiming at dealing with these challenges, we attempt to apply the salient object detection (SOD) methods, which may be more suitable for the following two reasons.
+Based on the result analysis in Section~\ref{sec:SD-results}, we observe that the hard samples of the dent, scratch, and crack are considerable challenges to current methods designed for instance segmentation and object detection tasks.
+The irregular shapes and flexible boundaries make it difficult to accurately detect those instances, and the similar features of the contour and color raise the possibility of confusing the classes of scratch and crack.
+Aiming to deal with these challenges, we attempt to apply the salient object detection (SOD) methods for the following reasons.
 First, SOD methods concentrate on refining the boundaries of salient objects, which is more suitable for segmenting objects with irregular and slender shapes.
-Second, SOD methods are generic and category-independent, which focus on locating all the salient objects in the image without classifying the objects.
-For the classes with little category information (dents, scratches, and cracks), it is more important to determine the location and magnitude of the damage rather than classifying them.
+Second, SOD methods focus on locating all the salient objects in the image without classifying the objects.
+For the classes with little category information (dents, scratches, and cracks), it is more important to determine the location and magnitude of the damage rather than classify them.

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

-{\bf Dataset.} The dataset for the SOD task is comprised of corresponding binary maps generated from the annotation of instance segmentation as shown in Fig.~\ref{fig:Visualization}.
+{\bf Dataset.} The dataset for the SOD task is comprised of corresponding binary maps generated from the annotation of instance segmentation, as shown in Figure~\ref{fig:Visualization}.
 The split ratio of training, validation, and test set keeps the same as that in the detection and segmentation experiments.

-{\bf Models.} Four SOTA methods designed for SOD task are applied on CarDD: CSNet \cite{CSNet}, PoolNet \cite{PoolNet}, U$^{2}$-Net \cite{U2-Net}, and SGL-KRN \cite{SGL-KRN}.
-Since we are using a new dataset, we rerun their released code respectively and train all the models on CarDD from scratch, rather than finetune the trained models offered by the authors.
-Besides, in order to evaluate the performance of SOD methods on each damage category, we conduct class-wise experiments, \textit{i.e.}, training and testing the models on CarDD with masks of only one class of damages activated in the binary maps.
+{\bf Models.} Four SOTA methods designed for the SOD task are applied on CarDD: CSNet \cite{CSNet}, PoolNet \cite{PoolNet}, U$^{2}$-Net \cite{U2-Net}, and SGL-KRN \cite{SGL-KRN}.
+We train all the models on CarDD from scratch.
+Besides, to evaluate the performance of SOD methods on each damage category, we conduct class-wise experiments, \textit{i.e.}, training and testing the models on CarDD with masks of only one class of damages activated in the binary maps.